BALAJI24092001/Portfolio/README.md

 simillarly individual html files are created for each navigation tag.

-To clone the repository to your local repo
+## To clone the repository

         git clone https://github.com/BALAJI24092001/Portfolio

+For any contributions, advices or suggestions contact me

+        dbalajivaraprasad@gmail.com

 ## 🎨 Color Reference